-H&M's corporate governance structure encompasses shareholders, the board of directors, the audit committee, the CEO, the nomination committee, the auditors, the executive management team, business areas organised by brand, employees and employee organisations.
-The illustration to the right summarises the company's corporate governance structure.
-H&M's shareholders ultimately decide the company's direction, since the shareholders at the general meeting appoint the board of directors and the chair of the board.
-Proposals for the composition of the board, board fees and the election of auditors are prepared in advance within the nomination committee.
-The board in turn appoints a CEO to take care of day-to-day administration.
+H&M's corporate governance structure encompasses shareholders, the board of directors, the audit committee, the CEO, the nomination committee, the auditors, the executive management team, business areas organised by brand, employees, and employee organisations.
+H&M's shareholders ultimately decide the company's direction since the shareholders at the general meeting appoint the board of directors and the chair of the board.
+Proposals for the composition of the board, board fees and the election of auditors are prepared in advance by the nomination committee.
+The board in turn appoints a CEO to take care of dayto-day administration.
 The CEO appoints members of the executive management team within H&M's matrix organisation.
-The board includes three employee representatives and three deputies for these, who are appointed by their respective employee organisations.
+The board includes three employee representatives, each of whom has a deputy, and all of whom are appointed by their respective employee organisations.
 The board appoints an audit committee from among its members, which deals with accounting and auditing matters on an ongoing basis and is the main channel of communication between the board and the auditors.
-Each year the auditors report to the board and to the annual general meeting on their scrutiny.
+Each year the auditors' report their findings to the board of directors and to the AGM.